- Plan Your Visit

 - Get Involved

-You can join in Denver Botanic Gardens lilac monitoring by entering your own observation data through NPN.
-Just log on to Nature's Notebook here with your own account (simple to set up if you don’t already have one).
-Once you have created an account:
+- Just log on to Nature's Notebook with your own account (simple to set up if you don’t already have one).

-- In “My Account Details” choose the “Edit” tab.
+- Go to “My Observation Deck” and in “My Account Details” choose the “Edit” tab.

 The observations you submit will be part of a national database and freely available to everyone.